MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 ms.topic: reference
 ms.date: 05/29/2019
 ---
-# Using the .NET Client Libraries from PowerShell
+# Using the .NET client libraries from PowerShell

-The Azure Data Explorer .NET client libraries can be used by PowerShell scripts through PowerShell's built-in integration with arbitrary (non-PowerShell) .NET libraries.
+PowerShell scripts can use Azure Data Explorer .NET client libraries through PowerShell's built-in integration with arbitrary (non-PowerShell) .NET libraries.

-## Getting the .NET Client Libraries for scripting with PowerShell
+## Getting the .NET client libraries for scripting with PowerShell

-To start working with the Azure Data Explorer .NET client libraries using PowerShell:
+To start working with the Azure Data Explorer .NET client libraries using PowerShell.

 1. Download the [`Microsoft.Azure.Kusto.Tools` NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Tools/).
-2. Extract the contents of the 'tools' directory in the package (using 7-zip, for example).
+1. Extract the contents of the 'tools' directory in the package (use an archiving tool like 7-zip).
-3. Call `[System.Reflection.Assembly]::LoadFrom("path")` from powershell, to load the required library.
+1. Call `[System.Reflection.Assembly]::LoadFrom("path")` from PowerShell, to load the required library.
-    - The `"path"` parameter to the command should indicate the location of the extracted files.
+    - The `path` parameter for the command should indicate the location of the extracted files.
-4. Once all dependent .NET assemblies are loaded, create a Kusto connection string, instantiate a *query provider* or an *admin provider*, and run the queries or commands (as shown in the [examples](powershell.md#examples) below).
+1. Once all dependent .NET assemblies are loaded, create a Kusto connection string, instantiate a *query provider* or an *admin provider*, and run the queries or commands (as shown in the [examples](powershell.md#examples) below).

-For detailed information see the [Azure Data Explorer client libraries](../netfx/about-kusto-data.md).
+For more information, see the [Azure Data Explorer client libraries](../netfx/about-kusto-data.md).

 ## Examples